zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

-7. For the [in-bailiwick] name server names for which IPv6 address or addresses were obtained, take the shortest name and add the IPv6 address or one of the IPv6 addresses to a complete A record.
+7. For the [in-bailiwick] name server names for which IPv6 address or addresses were obtained, take the shortest name and add the IPv6 address or one of the IPv6 addresses to a complete AAAA record.

 8. Add the A record and the AAAA record from the previous two steps, if any, to the Additional section of the DNS packet created above